NickB-26/SPLUNK-Project/README.md

 - **One event means nothing.
 Patterns mean everything.** A single failed login is noise.
 Five failed logins followed by a success from the same account is something worth investigating.
 I kept reminding myself to look for sequences, not just individual events.

 ### Challenges & how I overcame them
-- **I didn't know where to start with so many Event IDs.** Rather than trying to cover everything, I picked one scenario — multiple failed logins followed by a success — and built queries around that.
+- **I didn't know where to start with so many Event IDs.** I wasted an hour thinking where to start.
+Eventually, rather than trying to cover everything, I picked one scenario — multiple failed logins followed by a success — and built queries around that.
 Working from a specific threat rather than general curiosity made it much easier to make progress.

 ### What I would do differently next time
 - **Set up alerts before building dashboards.** I got caught up making things look good before I had alerts configured.
 In a real SOC, alerts come first — dashboards support investigation, they don't replace it.